 - > Use the data you've gathered to measure the impact of your communications with your learning community.
-It's great to be able to share stories like "we've had a five per cent improvement in attendance rates since July" - > Include a talk about Be You in any end of year celebrations - Make sure you recognise the efforts of everyone who's made contributions so far, both large and small.
+It's great to be able to share stories like "we've had a five per cent improvement in attendance rates since the start of term" - > Include a talk about Be You in any end of term or end of year celebrations.
+Perhaps students could present on what actions they've taken this year to strengthen mental health in your learning community - Make sure you recognise the efforts of everyone who's made contributions so far, both large and small.

 Enjoy what you've achieved and reward those involved.
-It's wise to implement ways to record and promote the work your service is doing and your achievements.
-This is another reason why it's advisable for an Action Team to lead Be You in your service rather than just one or two people.
+It's wise to implement ways to record and promote the work your school is doing and your achievements.
+This is another reason why it's advisable for an Action Team to lead Be You in your school rather than just one or two people.

-Promoting what you have achieved is good for business.
-Use your successes to showcase what your service offers to families.
+Promoting what you have achieved is good for school business.
+Use your successes to showcase what your school offers to prospective students and their families.